rust-stuco/lectures/week4/slides.md

 # Accessing Values in a Hash Map

-We can use the `get` method to get the value of a key.
+We can use the `get` method to get the value associated with a key.

 ```rust
 let mut scores = HashMap::new();